vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 Chest x-rays can be difficult for humans to read.
 One study (TBX11k paper) found that radiologists have a 68.7% accuracy when diagnosing TB on chest x-rays.
 Using that number for context, the model’s test results look very good.
 The good performance on the child pneumonia data is surprising because the training data didn’t include a large number of child x-rays.

 These results show that this opacity detection app could be helpful when diagnosing lung diseases like TB and Pneumonia.
-The next step would be for radiologists to test the app.

-Questions that need to be answered:

-1- Will the false positives disqualify this app from everyday use?<br>
-2- Will users be comfortable using the command line to download and set it up?<br>
-3- Is the model’s performance robust and trustworthy?<br>
-4- Does the model really perform as well on paediatric images as the test results indicate?<br>
-5- Does the fact that the app is free make it less likely that it will be taken seriously?<br>

 Thank you for trying this app.
 Please feel free to share your feedback in the discussion forum on Kaggle. https://www.kaggle.com/datasets/vbookshelf/xarpai-lung-opacity-detector/discussion